 Your Crime, Policing and Community Justice Pathway Degree and Employability

-Experiences you can gain as a Crime, Policing and Community Justice Pathway degree student, through your specialist internship, modules, placements, work experiences and volunteering, are an excellent way of enriching your CV so that it includes that all important 'experience' that employers so often look for.
+Experiences you can gain as a Crime, Policing and Community Justice Pathway degree student, through your specialist placement, modules, placements, work experiences and volunteering, are an excellent way of enriching your CV so that it includes that all important 'experience' that employers so often look for.
 When interviewed for your first job, you will often find that employers have a keen interest in how far you have developed your appreciation of the connections between your academic subject and the work of their organisations – through your specialist internship and experiences of placements, voluntary work, work experience and beyond, Crime, Policing and Community Justice Pathway students are very well placed to respond with confidence and competence.

 Graduate Internship case study: Amy Davenport, Health Exchange